 A year later, he signed his first MLS contract with the Portland Timbers in January 2017.
 He went on loan to Timbers 2 and made 20 appearances in USL Championship. in 2018 the keeper made his first team debut in the Fourth Round of the US Open Cup, keeping a clean sheet against the San Jose Earthquakes in a 2-0 victory.
 Played in 17 matches for Timbers 2, keeping five cleansheets.
 Made five appearances for Timbers 2 in his final season with the club.

 On the international stage, McIntosh notably featured for the U.S. U-20 Men’s National Team at the 2012 Northern Ireland Milk Cup.
 Earlier, he was part of the U.S. U-14 National Development Program and the U-15 Boys’ National Team prior to his residency with the U-17s in Bradenton, Florida.
 At the 2011 Concacaf U-17 Championship, McIntosh recorded two shutouts in three winning appearances—including a 3-0 defeat of Canada in the final.

-Born in Oakland and raised in Santa Rosa, California, McIntosh was a member of the San Jose Earthquakes Academy as a youth before embarking on a four-year collegiate career at Santa Clara University.
+Enjoyed a largely successful, four-year collegiate career at Santa Clara University.
 He made 53 appearances for the Broncos from 2012-2015 and was named the 2015 West Coast Conference Goalkeeper of the Year as a senior, leading Santa Clara to the WCC Championship.
 During his time in college, he also competed in the Premier Development League—now known as USL League Two—for FC Tucson and the Burlingame Dragons.